johnshearing/PrivateKeyVault/README.md

 You are responsible for making sure there are no keyloggers or radio transmitters installed on any of these devices.
 [So click here if you just want to install the software on your raspberry pi](https://github.com/johnshearing/PrivateKeyVault#installing-the-os-and-setting-up-basic-functionality)

-Or continue reading if you would like to build the device as it is shown above.
+Or continue reading if you would like to build the device as it is shown here.

 <hr>